Quilting Services

 How does it work?

-With my new Bernina Q24 longarm machine, I now offer all over, edge-to-edge, digital quilting.
-Check out the Digital Designs page to see what kinds of designs I currently offer.
-Check back often because I am always adding new things to my library.
-If you don't see the pantograph you want and know the name of it, I would be happy to look into adding it to my library.
-You just need to make note of it on your "Book a Quilt" form.
-For standard density quilting the cost is $0.03 per square inch with a minimum charge of $50.
+With my Bernina Q24 longarm machine, I offer all over edge-to-edge, digital quilting.
+(I am not doing custom quilting at this time.)
+For standard density quilting the cost is $0.0275 per square inch, with a minimum charge of $50.
 I will work closely with you in deciding which quilting design will work best with the style, fabrics, and overall purpose of your quilt.
+Check out the Digital Designs page HERE to see what kinds of designs I currently offer.

-I charge for batting by the linear inch from queen sized rolls which are 93" wide, except in the case of special orders.
-I will use only what is needed for your quilt (smallest side + a 5" margin).
-For example, if you have a 60" x 80" quilt, I would cut 65" of the batting of your choice.
+Batting is priced by the linear inch and comes from queen-size rolls which are 93" wide (unless a special order is requested).
+I'll only use what your quilt needs, measuring the smallest side and adding a 5" margin.
+For example, if your quilt is 60" x 80", I would cut 65" of the batting you choose.

 -